Abdelkhalekmohamed/SDLC_Compliance_Project/README.md

 - `bandit`: Used for performing static security analysis on the Python code.
 - `matplotlib`: Used for creating visualizations of the data from the CSV report.
 - `flask`: Used for potential web-based interaction or further extensions.
-- `unittest`: Used for running unit tests on the project scripts.

 #### Standard Libraries
 These libraries are included with Python and do not need to be installed separately: